-- The following entities shall be Signatories accepting the Code: WADA, the International Olympic Committee, International Federations, the International Paralympic Committee, National Olympic Committees, National Paralympic Committees, Major Event Organizations, and National Anti-Doping Organizations.
-These entities shall accept the Code by signing a declaration of acceptance upon approval by each of their respective governing bodies. or by another form of acceptance determined to be acceptable by WADA.
-117 - Other sport organizations that may not be under the control of a Signatory may, upon WADA's invitation, also become a Signatory by accepting the Code.
-84 may apply to WADA to become Signatories pursuant to policies adopted by WADA. - 23.1.3 A list of all acceptances will be made public by WADA.

-23.2 Implementation of the Code

-- 23.2.1 The Signatories shall implement applicable Code provisions through policies, statutes, rules or regulations according to their authority and within their relevant spheres of responsibility.

-- The following Articles as applicable to the scope of the anti-doping activity which the Anti-Doping Organization performs must be implemented by Signatories without substantive change (allowing for any non-substantive changes to the language in order to refer to the organization's name, sport, section numbers, etc.):85118
+- 23.1.1 The following entities shallmay be Signatories acceptingto the Code: WADA, the International Olympic Committee, International Federations, the International Paralympic Committee, National Olympic Committees, National Paralympic Committees, Major Event Organizations, and National Anti-Doping Organizations and other organizations having significant relevance in sport.
+These entities shall accept the Code by signing a declaration of acceptance upon approval by each of their respective governing bodies. - 23.1.2 The International Olympic Committee; International Federations recognized by the International Olympic Committee; the International Paralympic Committee; National Olympic Committees; National Paralympic Committees; National Anti-Doping Organizations; and Major Event Organizations recognized by one or more of the aforementioned entities shall become Signatories by signing a declaration of acceptance or by another form of acceptance determined to be acceptable by WADA. - 23.1.3 23.1.2 Other sport organizations that may not be under the control of a Signatory may, upon WADA's invitation, also become a Signatory by accepting the Code.Any other entity described in Article 23.1.1 may submit an application to WADA to become a Signatory which will be reviewed under a policy adopted by WADA.
+WADA's acceptance of such applications shall be subject to conditions and requirements established by WADA in such policy.
+Upon acceptance of an application by WADA, the applicant's becoming a Signatory is subject to the applicant signing a declaration of acceptance of the Code and an acceptance of the conditions and requirements established by WADA for such applicant. - 23.1.4 23.1.3 A list of all acceptances will be made public by WADA. - 23.2 Implementation of the Code - 23.2.1 The Signatories shall implement applicable Code provisions through policies, statutes, rules or regulations according to their authority and within their relevant spheres of responsibility. - 23.2.2 The following Articles as applicable to the scope of the anti-doping activity which the Anti-Doping Organization performs must be implemented by Signatories without substantive change (allowing for any non-substantive changes to the language in order to refer to the organization's name, sport, section numbers, etc.):

-- Article 1 (Definition of Doping)

-- Article 2 (Anti-Doping Rule Violations)

-- Article 3 (Proof of Doping)

-- Article 4.2.2 (Specified Substances or Specified Methods)

-- Article 4.2.3 (Substances of Abuse)

-- Article 4.3.3 (WADA's Determination of the Prohibited List)

-- Article 7.117.7 (Retirement from Sport)

-^{83117 [}Comment to Article 23.1.1: Each accepting Signatory will separately sign an identical copy of the standard form common declaration of acceptance and deliver it to WADA.
+&lt;sup>83 [Comment to Article 23.1.1: Each accepting Signatory will separately sign an identical copy of the standard form common declaration of acceptance and deliver it to WADA.
 The act of acceptance will be as authorized by the organic documents of each organization.
-For example [e.g., an International Federation by its Congress and WADA by its Foundation Board].]
+For example, an International Federation by its Congress and WADA by its Foundation Board.]

-^{84 [}Comment to Article 23.1.2: Those professional leagues that are not currently under the jurisdiction of any government or International Federation will be encouraged to accept the Code.]
+&lt;sup>84 [Comment to Article 23.1.2: Those professional leagues that are not currently under the jurisdiction of any government or International Federation will be encouraged to accept the Code.]